bmolnar91/workbook/module_web_with_python.md

 The **Gitflow** workflow.

 It relies on two long-lived branches and some short-lived ones.
-The permanent ones are the "master" and the "development."
-The state of "master" should always be pristine; it reflects the last "good", stable version that's in production.
+The permanent ones are the "master" (main) and the "development."
+The state of "master" (main) should always be pristine; it reflects the last "good", stable version that's in production.
 The other long-lived branch is the "develop" or "development" branch.

 Short lived branches can include: